hu553in/roguelike-game/README.md

 ## Description

-This game was starting to be created just for lulz and studying at development courses :)
+This game was starting to be created just for lulz and studying at development courses :)\
+It's a WIP at the moment so it doesn't work.

 ## Technology stack